metamath/set.mm/README.md

 # Metamath set.mm repository

-This is a collection of rigorously-verified [Metamath](http://us.metamath.org/) databases that specify mathematical axioms and formal proofs of theorems derived from those axioms.
+This is a collection of rigorously verified [Metamath](http://us.metamath.org/) databases that specify mathematical axioms and formal proofs of theorems derived from those axioms.